THE LASTING WEIGHT OF FELONY A Wising Up Listening Project

 WHO WE WANT TO REACH

 We hope the book will facilitate discussions in schools, community centers, churches, juvenile facilities, and with groups who have had much—or little—exposure to the criminal justice system.
 Our two main audiences are citizens who may feel untouched by our criminal justice system, or overwhelmed by its complexity, but who have voting influence, and young people at risk of criminal convictions that will mark them for the rest of their lives.
 Our larger aim is to create more fully informed and compassionate civic engagement at all levels of society around the issue of crime, crime prevention, and justice.

 We will provide this book free, if funding is obtained, or otherwise at cost to groups working with at-risk youth and youthful offenders, concerned parents, educators, groups focused on reintegration—and legislators at different levels.

-If you have a story you think it is important to share to help us better understand reentry, please contact us:
+If you have a story you think it is important to share, please contact us: